mzakkia/Global-Fashion-Retail-Sales/README.md

 ## Project Overview

 This project is a Kaggle dataset project I made as a personal portfolio.
-In this project, I focus on the **USA market** to answer a set of business questions below:
+In this project, I focus on the **USA market** to answer a set of business questions below.

 ---